ILLIXR/ILLIXR/plugins/ada/README.md

 ### Q8.
 Why name your system *Ada*?
 Any meaning behind it?

-Because my first cat, **Ada**, has been faithfully supervising the development of this system — usually from the comfort of my desktop case. 🐈‍⬛
+Because my first cat, **Ada**, has been faithfully supervising the development of this system — usually from the comfort of my "server" case. 🐈‍⬛
 It only felt right to acknowledge her *invaluable contributions* (moral support, occasional bug introductions, and mandatory break reminders).

 <p align="center">